 Such a company remains primarily regulated by its country of origin or registration, even though it does business in South Africa as an external company.

-An external company must register with the Commission within 20 business days after it first begins to conduct business or non-profit activities, as the case may be, within South Africa.
+It must register with the Commission within 20 business days after it first begins to conduct business or non-profit activities, as the case may be, within South Africa.